 You are supposed to reach the venue (the auditorium) at least 15 minutes before the start of the screening.
 I would recommend making that 30 minutes.
 There are enough reasons why.

 The first queue enters the hall at least 10 minutes before the start of the show.
-Once everyone has entered that line CLOSES and those standing in the walk-in line get the opportunity.
+Once everyone has entered, that line CLOSES and those standing in the walk-in line get the opportunity.

 What happens if you arrive AFTER the main line has closed?
 You forfeit your booking and you have to join the walk-in line.
 If it’s a popular film, there is no point because you won’t be getting a seat.
 I would suggest you to not get into a tiff with the ground staff because they can’t do anything.
-All seats at MAMI screenings are on first-come-first-serve basis.
+All seats at MAMI screenings are on first-come-first-served basis.
 That is why you will see people queuing up from 4 PM for a show that’s supposed to start at 7.30 PM.
 True story!

 What happens if you arrive just 15 minutes before?
 You will get to join the main queue but it will already be a long one and you will have to sit in the front-row seats.
 The higher the popularity of the film and the more late you are for it you will get a seat that is closer to the screen.
+I watched Everything Everywhere All At Once (2022) from the second row at the 2022 Bengaluru International Film Festival (BIFFes).

 A few more things that you can do while at the venue or in the auditorium: